Jay Caspian Kang

 Jay Caspian Kang (born December 31, 1979) is an American writer, editor, television journalist and podcast host.
 He is a staff writer at The New Yorker.
 Previously he was an editor of Grantland, a reporter for The New York Times Magazine, and a columnist for The New York Timess opinion section.
 He was also an Emmy-nominated correspondent on Vice News Tonight and cohosts the podcast Time to Say Goodbye.
 His debut novel The Dead Do Not Improve was released by the Hogarth/Random House in the summer of 2012.
 In 2021, he published The Loneliest Americans, a memoir and reported work examining Asian American identity.

 Early life and education

 Kang was born in Seoul, South Korea, on New Year's Eve 1979.
-He grew up in Cambridge, Massachusetts, while his father obtained his post-doctorate degree in organic chemistry at Harvard University and at the University of North Carolina at Chapel Hill.
-He received his undergraduate degree from Bowdoin College and received his Master's of Fine Arts (MFA) degree from Columbia University in 2005.
+He chose his own middle name at the age of eight, inspired by the character of Prince Caspian from The Chronicles of Narnia.
+He grew up in Cambridge, Massachusetts, while his father did post-doctoral work in organic chemistry at Harvard University, and in Chapel Hill, North Carolina.
+He received his undergraduate degree from Bowdoin College and received his Master of Fine Arts (MFA) degree from Columbia University in 2005.